 - Apt for a Summer dessert

 Milk – Always use full-fat milk to make this delicious dessert.
 It gives it a creamy texture, that makes it even yummier.

-Custard Powder – I always make Custard Powder at home and store for later use.
+Custard Powder – I always make Custard Powder at home and store it for later use.
 But if you are short on time, you can even use the store-bought ones.
-If going for store-bought one, try and get Brown and Polson.
+If going for a store-bought one, try and get Brown and Polson.
 I have tried many different brands and found this one the best.